wavesplatform/ride-examples/applications/verified-voting/ReadMe.md

 #### Voting initiator account, voting assets (VA) and Voting Registrar Account (VR) should be scripted
 Scripts can guarantee:
 1. Voter selected only one choice "pros" or "cons" (send a token to one of these addresses)
+2. Voter can take part in voting only once
-2. Vote initiator payed fee for voting procedure
+3. Vote initiator payed fee for voting procedure
-3. Voting finished at max voting height
+5. Voting finished at max voting height
-4. Minimal voting interval is 100 blocks
+6. Minimal voting interval is 100 blocks

 ## Script and voting details